evitality/evitality/README.md

 I’m interested in automation.
 I’m currently learning how to build apps.
-I’m not looking to collaborate on anything at the momemnt.
+I’m not looking to collaborate on anything at the moment.

 You can reach me at ey.ngala@gmail.com